datapartnership/road-resilience-in-uttarakhand/README.md

 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                    and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│                         `01-initial-data-exploration`.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │